Thai woman now in California over huge Navy corruption case

 Settphakorn oversaw the Thailand office of Glenn Defense Marine Asia, which provided fuel, food and other services to Navy ships in Pacific ports.

-Prosecutors said the firm and its owner, known by his nickname of “Fat” Leonard Francis, bribed Navy officers with fancy gifts, trips and prostitutes to provide classified information in order to beat competitors and overcharge for services.
+Prosecutors said the firm and its owner, known by his nickname of “Fat Leonard” Francis, bribed Navy officers with fancy gifts, trips and prostitutes to provide classified information in order to beat competitors and overcharge for services.

 The scheme cost the Navy some $35 million.

-Settaphakorn was charged in 2014 with involvement in a conspiracy to submit fraudulent price quotes, claims and invoices to the Navy.
+Settaphakorn was charged in 2014 with involvement in a conspiracy to submit fraudulent price quotes, claims and invoices for about $5 million to the Navy.

-It wasn’t clear whether she had an attorney in California to speak on her behalf.

 More than a dozen Navy and company officials, including Leonard and an admiral, have pleaded guilty in the case.

-Note: This story has been corrected to show the defense contractor was based in Singapore, not Malaysia.